tdwg/bdq/tg2/_review/docs/maintenance/index.md

 # Proposals for New Issues

 Templates for proposals of new and change issues are available at https://github.com/tdwg/bdq/tree/master/.github/ISSUE_TEMPLATE

+**Note** These templates need to be updated to conform with production of term-version file entries (e.g. GUID->term_localName

 ## Suggested Lifecycle for a proposal,